Propsowicz/Chess-Masterclass/README.md

 #### User Managment

 The application allows to create user account, edit user's data and help user with forgotten password.
 Registartion is made via e-mail with activation link and code.
 The same system is adapted to forgot password service.
-To edit  password or e-mail user need to verify his password.
+To edit  password or e-mail address, user need to verify his password.

 Passwords are validated by Django validators.